evoisec/sensor-data-analytics/README.md

 ## Data Model

 "Business Transaction" timeseries Datasets:

 a) Body Sensor Signal Timeseries Datasets (a form of "Business Transaction" datasets)

-    b) Activity Labels Timeseries Datasets (timeseries of Lables which in turn are a form of Reference Data)
+b) Activity Label Timeseries Datasets (timeseries of Activities perfomed by the Subjects over time - Activity Labels which in turn, taken on their own are a form of Reference Data)

 Reference Datasets:

-    a)
+a) Activity Labels

+b) Test Subject Anthropometric Data and Test Subject ID

 ## Data Analysis